-If you are accpeted into the program, and applied Regular Decision, you will be notified in your letter of admission.
+If you are accepted into the program, and applied Regular Decision, you will be notified in your letter of admission.
 If you are accepted into the program, and applied Early Decision (Round 1 or 2), you will be notified via email no later than April 1.

 One thousand eight hundred and fifty students applied to AU Honors this year, but the program is capped at 45 first-year students.
 Many applicants may be invited to join the AU Scholars Program or the Community-Based Research Scholars Program.
 Still others elect to join the University College.
 All of these programs are learning communities that reflect American University's commitment to providing talented first-year students a variety of pathways for the fulfillment of their ambitions.

 Click here to learn more about the most unique honors program you're likely to encounter.